Sumo Logic ahead of the packRead article

 Managed infrastructure comes with significant benefits in terms of availability, tolerance, security and other maintenance tasks that software developers in the past would have had to manage themselves.

-For AWS Lambda subscribers, Sumo Logic's Lambda App makes it easy to achieve continuous monitoring of function execution activity.
+For AWS Lambda subscribers, Sumo Logic's Lambda App makes it easy to continuously monitor function execution activity.
 Users can track where an invoke API call came from, which function was executed, and capture detailed client context, user information and function details for a single function, a group of functions or all functions in a single AWS account.
 Features like error detection, threat detection, and performance metrics make Sumo Logic an indispensable tool for software developers working in the cloud-based FaaS model.